 Benefits of the Job

-It's a creative environment, and mixes a lot of fun with some great opportunities to travel, meet famous people, and even put your feet up while drinking a beer coming up with ideas.
+It's a creative environment that mixes fun with some great opportunities to travel, potentially meet famous people, and even put your feet up while drinking a beer coming up with ideas.